 Talk to a Baltimore Injury Lawyer About Pain and Suffering

-Personal injury attorney Randolph Rice routinely works on pain and suffering calculations with clients.
+Anne Arundel County personal injury attorney Randolph Rice routinely works on pain and suffering calculations with clients.
 This is a very important category of damages and one insurance companies often downplay.
 We know how complicated these formulas are and how the insurance companies exploit people who don’t have a grasp on the financials.
 We believe the driver who caused your serious back injury, the store owner who caused your broken ankle when he left a floor slick or the landlord responsible for a balcony collapse, should be held accountable for his or her actions.
 People who are hurt in accidents often suffer consequences for months and even years.
 They can include PTDS and sleepless nights and your relationships can suffer.
 Please call us to talk about your injury case at 410-694-7291.